-'Absolutely nothing wrong': Quotes from the fifth day of Trump's impeachment trial
+Factbox - 'Absolutely nothing wrong': Quotes from the fifth day of Trump's impeachment trial

-WASHINGTON (Reuters) - The impeachment trial of President Donald Trump in the U.S. Senate entered its fifth day and a new phase on Saturday as Trump’s legal team began to lay out its defense.
+WASHINGTON (Reuters) - The impeachment trial of President Donald Trump in the U.S. Senate entered a new phase on Saturday as Trump’s legal team began to lay out its defense on the fifth day of the proceedings.

 The following are selected quotes: